Chiropractic Manipulative Therapy

 Soft Tissue Manipulation

 Our Doctor also employs a variety of soft tissue techniques to break up adhesions created by scar tissue and release tension resulting from knots and trigger points.
 Muscles, tendons, fascia, ligaments, and other connective tissue can all be specifically targeted and worked to regain normal functionality.
-Our Tulsa Doctor utilizes a variety of different techniques including trigger point therapy, Positional Release Technique, Active Release Technique, Instrument-Assisted Soft Tissue Manipulation (Scraping), Myofascial Release, and other manual therapies.
+Our Tulsa Doctor utilizes a variety of different techniques including trigger point therapy, Positional Release Technique, Active Release Technique, Graston Technique: Instrument-Assisted Soft Tissue Manipulation (Scraping), Myofascial Release, and other manual therapies.
 These techniques are carefully applied to your tolerance from very gentle to more aggressive depending on your feedback.

 Does Chiropractic Help?

-A Northwestern Health Sciences University study showed that Chiropractic outperformed drugs for neck pain.
+A study by Northwestern Health Sciences University showed that Chiropractic outperformed drugs for neck pain.
 The study was published in the New York times in January of 2012.
 Of the Chiropractic group, 30% had no neck pain at the end of 12 weeks while the medical group only had 13% with use of NSAIDs (like Tylenol, Ibuprofen, Aspirin, etc.).

 In 2003, a study published in the scientific journal Spine concluded: In patients with chronic spinal pain, manipulation resulted in greater short-term improvement than acupuncture or medication.
 Improvement in the Manipulation group was 27.3%, Acupuncture 9.4%, and Medication 5%.